VNG-Realisatie/authorization-decision-log/specificaties.md

 The `information` **MUST** contain a `trace_id` and `span_id` or a `timestamp` or `data` field.

-The `timestamp` is the timestamp of the request if the `information`.
+The `timestamp` is the timestamp of the request.

 The `pdp` field is a message.